Ted Galdi: Bestselling Author

 You can view your scheduled posts on a calendar, quickly see if you have too few, or too many, of a certain kind, and make adjustments.

 Posting frequency and consistency will help you grow your following on each network.
-Ideally, you'd post once a day on a platform if you were trying to build your followers from zero, or at least three days a week.
+Ideally, you'd post once a day on a platform if you were trying to build your following there, or at least three days a week.

 This post contains affiliate links.